Looking at Model Debiasing through the Lens of Anomaly Detection: Experiments

 \textbf{BAR} (Biased Action Recognition) is an action recognition image dataset with a strong correlation between the performed action and the setting in which it is carried out.
 It was introduced in \cite{LfF} and consists of six different semantic classes (\textit{Climbing}, \textit{Diving}, \textit{Fishing}, \textit{Racing}, \textit{Throwing}, \textit{Vaulting}), for a total of 2,595 images.
 The samples are further divided into a training set of 1,941 images and a test set of 654 images with no pre-defined validation set.
 For example, the \textit{Climbing} class contains a great majority of images in the training set where the subject is performing rock climbing.
 In contrast, in the test set, we can find many images of people climbing on snow or ice (see Figure \ref{fig:bar-samples}).
-Additionally, this dataset does not provide ground-truth annotation regarding whether a sample is bias-aligned or bias-conflicting.
+Additionally, this dataset does not provide ground-truth annotation regarding whether a sample is bias-aligned or bias-conflicting.\\

 \textbf{BFFHQ} is a visually perceived gender-biased image dataset of human faces, obtained from the Flickr-Faces-HQ dataset \cite{karras2019style}.
 Introduced in \cite{BiaSwap}, we refer to the version made publicly available from \cite{DisEnt}.
 It is characterized by two target attributes related to age (\textit{Young} and \textit{Old}), where the great majority of training samples are either young female faces or old male faces (bias-aligned), while a small minority are old females or young males (bias-conflicting).
 This correlation is broken in the validation and test sets, where the two attributes are uniformly distributed.
 It totals 21,200 images where 19,200 images are used as training samples, 1,000 samples for validation and 1000 samples for testing.
-Samples of this dataset are shown in Figure \ref{fig:bffhq-samples}.
+Samples of this dataset are shown in Figure \ref{fig:bffhq-samples}. \\ \textbf{Waterbirds} is an image dataset introduced in \cite{GroupDRO} that combines \textit{bird} subjects from the Caltech-UCSD Birds-200-2011 (CUB) dataset \cite{WahCUB_200_2011} and image backgrounds from the Places dataset \cite{NIPS2014_3fe94a00_places}.
+Images are divided according to a target attribute regarding birds being Waterbirds or Landbirds, while the background being land or water represents the bias attribute.
+In this setting, images depicting Landbirds on land and Waterbirds on water are bias-aligned samples, whereas pairing a Landbird with a water background constitutes a bias-conflicting sample (and vice-versa for Waterbirds on land background).
+Samples of this dataset are shown in Figure \ref{fig:waterbirds-samples}.